-From left: Steven Weinberg, Jim Howard, Terry Walsh, Kirsten Reynolds, Wayne Rayfield, Karin Schnell, Beverly Sels, (Boris Dramov, ROMA Design Group), Lara Anderson, Jim Miller, Alice Anderson, Tom Volkmann, Ronna Kincaid; not shown: Yvonne English, Bob Mardian, Georgia Theodor individual subcommittee meetings and focused forums.
+From left: Steven Weinberg, Jim Howard, Terry Walsh, Kirsten Reynolds, Wayne Rayfield, Karin Schnell, Beverly Sels, (Boris Dramov, ROMA Design Group), Lara Anderson, Jim Miller, Alice Anderson, Tom Volkmann, Ronna Kincaid; not shown: Yvonne English, Bob Mardian, Georgia Theodor statements of policy direction to encompass specific solutions and details of implementation.
+In all, the work of the Subcommittee demonstrated the eagerness of Dana Point residents, after years of state and county rule, to claim their right not only to envision a betterfuture for the Town Center but also to crafta specific and uniquely local route for getting there.

+An extensive public outreach program accompanied the Subcommittee's year-long efforts.
+The program included direct mailing of meeting notices to businesses and their property owners in the Town Center and residents in the surrounding neighborhoods.
+Ads were placed in the local papers with details about community workshops, joint meetings, individual subcommittee meetings and focused forums.
 Meeting notices and reminders were also hand distributed to Town Center businesses.
 Street banners, posted throughout the city entrances, reminded people of meeting dates, times, and locations.
 New databases were implemented to improve communication with existing businesses and residents in and around the planning area.
 A Town Center Web site was incorporated into the city's site, with public outreach resource links that included fact sheets about the project, traffic, frequently asked questions, maps, and presentations.

-An in-depth survey was implemented with a comment section, and a dedicated Town Center phone number and e-mail address were also implemented so people could request additional information.
+An in-depth survey was implemented with a comment section, and a dedicated Town request additional information.
 All meeting agendas, minutes, and summaries of workshops, with details and visuals, were also posted on the Web site.
 Over 300 newspaper articles, scans, briefs, maps, drawings and feature stories were published in local papers, magazines, and the city's recreation guides.
 Fact sheets, maps, and flyers were converted and printed as handouts to inform, educate, and increase awareness about the Town Center Plan process and to solicit community input.
 Feedback was also solicited with the collection of meeting comment forms, presentations from local residents, and public outreach to local clubs and organizations throughout the community.
 Over 2,800 information packets were distributed.
 A downtown Shopping Guide was produced, highlighting the goal to create a vibrant, pedestrian-friendly downtown that will serve residents and visitors alike - a place to shop, work, live, play, and socialize.
 The publication included a detailed map listing all existing retail, shopping, and restaurant businesses to encourage visitors and locals to shop in Dana Point.
 These were available as handouts and were given to existing businesses with brochure holders to encourage their involvement and participation.
 A Town Center photo file was compiled and newsletters developed and mailed to every resident in the city.
 A Town Center resource library was established.
 There was also extensive networking with the Dana Point Harbor Association, Chamber of Commerce, and local resorts.